Mis à jour le

 Have you been to Portugal?
 What would you recommend?
 Any questions about this itinerary?
 Let them in comment below.

-To avoid the stress of booking last-minute train tickets, I would suggest to book in advance on RailEurope.
-This website compare the prices of different train companies and gives you the best price.
+To avoid the stress of booking last-minute bus tickets, I would suggest to book in advance on Busbus.
+This website compare all bus companies to find the best price and send your tickets directly on your phone or email.
+Easy!

 To figure out other transport methods, the website Rome2Rio is always a good ressource.